JAY4T/jay4t.github.io/README.md

 #### Jabulani Youths For Transformation is a resource platform that supports young people in personal development, enterprise creation, and making positive change in their communities, by leveraging their talent skills and knowledge.
 ## Our Vision
 #### Jabulani Youths For Transformation envisions a generation of young people transforming Africa and living up to their lives purposes.
 A community where everyone is empowered to work with each other to take action and build sustainable solutions for common challenges.
+## Our Mission
+#### To alleviate poverty, improve welfare, promote good governance, nurture talents and contribute to environmental conservation.